Why is Bottled Water so Expensive?

-The first video, released 8/12, answers the question “Why is bottled water so expensive?”
-In the short 3 minute video, Thompson first explores how expensive bottled water is compared to tap water: the cost of half of a liter of bottled water costs the same as a day’s worth of cooking, washing, showering, and toilet flushing.
+First, Thompson explores how expensive bottled water is compared to tap water: the cost of half of a liter of bottled water costs the same as a day’s worth of cooking, washing, showering, and toilet flushing.
 Shockingly, bottled water is between 240 and 10,000 times more expensive than tap water.
 Comparatively, if a family paid bottled water prices for tap water, their monthly water bill would be close to $9,000!

-Thompson, then, explains all the aspects that go into the price for bottled water: the production of the bottle, the transportation costs of shipping the bottle, the cost of water and filtering the water, and the label and marketing for bottled water.
-As Thompson explained,“It costs a lot of money to stand out in a crowded marketplace – especially when you are selling one of the common things on earth.”
+Next, Thompson explains all the aspects that go into the price of bottled water: the production of the bottle, the cost of supplying and filtering the water that goes into the bottle, the transportation costs of shipping and delivering the bottle, and the cost of marketing the final product.
+As Thompson explained, “It costs a lot of money to stand out in a crowded marketplace – especially when you are selling one of the common things on earth.”

-Want to learn more about how expensive bottled water delivery is?
-Check out our webinar: Draining Your Budget: The Real Cost of Delivered Drinking Water!
+For more details on what goes into the price of bottled water and makes it so expensive, check out our webinar: Draining Your Budget: The Real Cost of Delivered Drinking Water.